jszhujun2010/autoLinkXJTU/readme.md

 ## Tips
 1. For Python installation, install anoconda is recommended, since requests module is included(https://www.continuum.io/downloads/).
 2. autostart.bat actually runs a python script.
 So, if "python" can not be found by your system, just replace it by your python.exe absolute path.
+3. If your your network is disconnected, just double click autostart.bat again(one step) to reconnect.